-The content of this whitepaper is correct as of December 2019.
-This document represents the status quo as of the time it was written.
-Google Cloud’s security policies and systems may change going forward, as we continually improve protection for our customers.
+This content was last updated in July 2022, and represents the status quo as of the time it was written.
+Google's security policies and systems may change going forward, as we continually improve protection for our customers.

-The controls we discuss in this paper were built to protect user data by preventing unilateral access.
-We want to stop Google personnel, acting alone, from directly or indirectly accessing or otherwise affecting user data without proper authorization and justification.
-Our controls prevent these actions regardless of whether the actor has malicious intent, their account has been compromised, or they have unintentionally been granted authorization.
+We help protect user data within our production systems by preventing unilateral access by our employees.
+BAB helps ensure that employees, while acting alone, cannot directly or indirectly access or otherwise affect user data without proper authorization and justification.
+BAB and its associated controls help us enforce least privilege, which improves our security posture independently from a specific threat actor.
+In other words, BAB prevents unilateral access regardless of whether the actor has malicious intent, their account has been compromised, or they have unintentionally been granted access.

 Step 1: Code review

-Our source code is stored in a monolithic central repository that enables thousands of employees to check code into a single location.
-Using a single code base simplifies source code management, in particular our dependencies on third party code.
-A monolithic code base also allows for the enforcement of a single choke point for code reviews.
-At Google, our code reviews include inspection and approval from at least one engineer other than the author.
-Our code review process enforces a rule that, at a minimum, code modifications to any system must be approved by the owners of that system.
-Once the code is checked in, it is built.
+Most of our source code is stored in a central monolithic repository, which enables thousands of employees to check code into a single location.
+The Google codebase simplifies source code management, in particular management of our dependencies on third-party code.
+A monolithic codebase also allows for the enforcement of a single choke point for code reviews.

 Step 2: Verifiable builds

 Our build system is similar to Bazel, which builds and compiles source code to create a binary for deployment.
 Our build system runs in an isolated and locked-down environment that is separated from the employees performing the builds.
 For each build, the system produces provenance generated by verifiable builds .
 This provenance is a signed certificate that describes the sources and dependencies that went into the build, the cryptographic hashes of any binaries or other build artifacts, and the full build parameters.
 This provenance enables the following: